Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 I want to create a game that is randomly generated for a different experience every playthrough.

-Was this achieved?
+- Was this achieved?
-    Yes
+    - Yes
-How was this achieved?
+- How was this achieved?
-    random number generation is featured both for ship placement for the player and computer as well as how the computer picks a set of coordinates, this means each game will be different, leaving little room to cheat
+    - random number generation is featured both for ship placement for the player and computer as well as how the computer picks a set of coordinates, this means each game will be different, leaving little room to cheat

 I want the game to have an element of customizability to the game

-Was this achieved?
+- Was this achieved?
-    Yes
+    - Yes
-How was this achieved?
+- How was this achieved?
-    The player can pick the board size of the game and also change both the number of subs and frigates. the player also has the ability to enter their name.
+    - The player can pick the board size of the game and also change both the number of subs and frigates. the player also has the ability to enter their name.

-i want to make a game with no bugs or errors present, giving the user a clean experience
+I want to make a game with no bugs or errors present, giving the user a clean experience

-Was this achieved?
+- Was this achieved?
-    Yes
+    - Yes
-How was this achieved?
+- How was this achieved?
     took great care with making sure all logic errors have been resolved and have dedicated methods for validating integer and string values and past guesses.